 Tanks for this setup vary based on the choice of fish that will be in the tank.
 Below are the sizes of tanks and the suitable amount and type of fish that should be in them.

-- 5.5g+ tank will accommodate 3 Bumble Bee Gobies
+- 5.5-gallon+ tank will accommodate 3 Bumble Bee Gobies

-- 30g+ tank will accommodate 3 Mollies, 6 Celebes Rainbows, 7 Bumble Bee Gobies or 3 Glassfish, 6 Celebes Rainbows, and 7 Bumble Bee Gobies.
-It can also contain 3 Mollies, 4 Glassfish, 2 Knight Gobies, and 3 Bumble Bee Gobies or 2 Green spotted Puffers and 5 Bumble Bee Gobies.
+- 30-gallon+ tank will accommodate 3 Mollies, 6 Celebes Rainbows, 7 Bumble Bee Gobies or 3 Glassfish, 6 Celebes Rainbows, and 7 Bumble Bee Gobies.
+It can also contain 3 Mollies, 4 Glassfish, 2 Knight Gobies, 3 Bumble Bee Gobies or 2 Green spotted Puffers, and 5 Bumble Bee Gobies.
 One can also have 2 Figure Eight Puffers and 5 Bumble Bee Gobies or 2 Orange chromides and 2 Knight Gobies.

-- 55g+ tank can contain 3 Mollies, 3 Glassfish, 2 Celebes Rainbow fish, 2 Knight Gobies, and 5 Bumble Bee Gobies.
+- 55-gallon+ tank can contain 3 Mollies, 3 Glassfish, 2 Celebes Rainbowfish, 2 Knight Gobies, and 5 Bumble Bee Gobies.
 The tank’s exact size can contain 3 Green Spotted Puffers and 7 Bumble Bee Gobies or 3 Figure Eight Puffers and 7 Bumble Bee Gobies.
-You can have 3 Orange Chromides, 3 Knight Gobies, and 6 Bumble Bee Gobies or 3 Ceylon Puffer, 3 Mollies, and 5 Bumble Bee Gobies.
+In addition, you can have 3 Orange Chromides, 3 Knight Gobies, 6 Bumble Bee Gobies or 3 Ceylon Puffer, 3 Mollies, and 5 Bumble Bee Gobies.

 All of the above-listed tanks and fish is all about choice; you can choose between small, medium or large tank.
 Nevertheless, your tank choice must be suitable for the fish you want to place in the tank.

-Also, as shown above, fish combinations differ as some fish can stay together while some can’t.
-For example, Target Fish can stay alone in a tank or keep with another large brackish water fish that can defend themselves.
+As shown above, fish combinations can also differ as some fish can stay together while some can’t.
+For example, Target Fish can stay alone in a tank or keep another large brackish water fish that can defend themselves.

 – Water Temperature